OpenClaw VPS Requirements: What Server Specs Do You Need?

 Can OpenClaw run on a VPS?

 Yes.
 OpenClaw can run on a Linux server or cloud VPS.
-A VPS is a good option when you want OpenClaw to stay online even when your laptop or desktop is turned off.
+This is useful when you want the Gateway, state, workspace, and automations to stay online even when your local computer is turned off.

-For most users, start with 2 vCPU, 8 GB RAM, and 40–80 GB NVMe storage.
-For heavier browser automation, multiple integrations, or several long-running workflows, use 4 vCPU, 16 GB RAM, and 80–160 GB NVMe storage.
+For most users, 2 vCPU, 8 GB RAM, and 40-80 GB NVMe storage is the best starting point.
+For heavier browser automation, multiple integrations, or business use, choose 4 vCPU, 16 GB RAM, and 80-160 GB NVMe storage.

 Is 4 GB RAM enough for OpenClaw?

-4 GB RAM may be enough for testing or light personal use, but 8 GB RAM is a better baseline for an always-on OpenClaw VPS.
-If you plan to use browser automation, multiple integrations, or heavier workflows, consider 16 GB RAM.
+4 GB RAM can work for basic testing or light use, but 8 GB RAM is a better baseline for an always-on OpenClaw VPS.
+Use 16 GB RAM or more for browser automation or heavier workflows.

 Does OpenClaw need a GPU?

-No, OpenClaw does not need a GPU for typical Gateway deployments that use hosted AI model APIs.
+No. A GPU is not required for typical OpenClaw Gateway deployments that use hosted AI model APIs.
 A GPU is only needed if you plan to run local AI models or GPU-heavy workloads on the same server.

 Should I expose the OpenClaw Gateway to the internet?

-In most cases, no. The safer approach is to keep the Gateway private and access it through SSH tunneling, Tailscale, WireGuard, or a VPN.
-If you expose any OpenClaw service beyond loopback, use strong authentication and strict firewall rules.
+Usually no. The safer method is to keep the Gateway private and access it through SSH tunneling, Tailscale, WireGuard, or VPN.

 Final Recommendation